 Never go on your roof to inspect it.
 It’s far too dangerous.
 Use binoculars to inspect shingles and flashing from the ground.
 If you find fault with any items on your checklist, call your professional roofers in the Twin Cities area.

-If you have questions about making your checklist, or would like professional Twin Cities roofers to check it twice, please contact Midwest Exteriors today!
+If you have questions about making your checklist, or would like professional Twin Cities roofers to check it twice, please contact Midwest Roofing, Siding & Windows today!